MinterTeam/minter-php-sdk/README.md

 ### getTransactionsFrom

-Returns list of outgoing transactions of an address
+Returns list of outgoing transactions of an address.

 ``
 getTransactionsFrom(string $minterAddress): \stdClass